cloudant-labs/graphdb-slate/source/includes/api/_search.md

 Analyzer | Description
 ---------|------------
-standard | Default analyzer; implements the Word Break rules from the [Unicode Text Segmentation algorithm](http://www.unicode.org/reports/tr29/) email | Like standard but tries harder to match an email address as a complete token. keyword | Input is not tokenized at all. simple | Divides text at non-letters. whitespace | Divides text at whitespace boundaries. classic | The standard Lucene analyzer circa release 3.1.
+`classic` | The standard Lucene analyzer, circa release 3.1.
 You'll know if you need it.
+`email` | Like the `standard` analyzer, but tries harder to match an email address as a complete token.
+`keyword` | Input is not tokenized at all.
+`simple` | Divides text at non-letters.
+`standard` | The default analyzer.
+It implements the Word Break rules from the [Unicode Text Segmentation algorithm](http://www.unicode.org/reports/tr29/).
+`whitespace` | Divides text at whitespace boundaries.

+<div></div>
 #### Language-Specific Analyzers

 These analyzers will omit very common words in the specific language, and many also [remove prefixes and suffixes](http://en.wikipedia.org/wiki/Stemming).
 The name of the language is also the name of the analyzer.